cvbate/NYCAirQuality/README.md

 #### Triggers - Cloud Build <a name="setup2"></a>

 In order to pull from your GitHub repository you will need to set up a trigger request.
-I will be uploading my vector datafiles stored locally on my computer to the cloned GitHub repository and then pushing it to GitHub so I can pull it in Cloud Shell.
+I will be uploading my vector data files stored locally on my computer to the cloned GitHub repository and then pushing it to GitHub so I can pull it in Cloud Shell.

 [Click here to look at the Cloud Build instructions](https://cloud.google.com/build/docs/automating-builds/github/build-repos-from-github?generation=2nd-gen)